warproxxx/poly-maker/ORIGINAL_SYSTEM_DOCUMENTATION.md

 4. **Memory Management**: Regular garbage collection
 5. **Batch Operations**: Group related API calls

 This documentation captures the sophisticated trading logic, risk management, and system architecture that makes the original poly-maker effective.
-All these patterns and thresholds should be preserved in the Nautilus Trader integration to maintain the proven market making performance.
+All these patterns and thresholds should be preserved to maintain the proven market making performance.